Conducting an Accurate Air Monitoring Assessment for a Proposed Childcare Facility Using Real-Time Data

 AECOM New Zealand was engaged by its client to conduct an air quality assessment for a proposed childcare facility.
 The mixed-use development site was in the vicinity of a Heavy Industrial Zone and close to arterial roads.
-Since a childcare facility is considered a ‘sensitive receptor’ the assessment evaluated potential air quality impacts from neighbouring industrial processes, and traffic related emissions which could result in ambient air pollutants that exceed relevant air quality guidelines.
+Since a childcare facility is considered a ‘sensitive receptor’ the assessment evaluated potential air quality impacts from neighboring industrial processes and traffic-related emissions which could result in ambient air pollutants that exceed relevant air quality guidelines.

 However, AECOM and its client were interested in more than simply meeting the consent criteria.
-Continuous monitoring of PM2.5, NO2 and ozone, as well as wind data, would provide a richer dataset for emissions source apportionment and help determine whether potential exceedances could impact on the childcare facility during hours of operation.
+Continuous monitoring of PM2.5, NO2, and ozone, as well as wind data, would provide a richer dataset for emissions source apportionment and help determine whether potential exceedances could impact the childcare facility during hours of operation.
 But data collected from diffusion tubes is not real-time and often reported in monthly averages.
-On the flipside, the budget did not allow for a second E-BAM for capturing PM2.5 data, nor continuous analyzers for measuring NO2 and ozone.
+On the flip side, the budget did not allow for a second E-BAM for capturing PM2.5 data, nor continuous analyzers for measuring NO2 and ozone.

 The AQS 1 came factory-calibrated to traceable standards and was installed on a tripod next to the E-BAM and diffusion tubes attached to the fenceline.
 Data was transmitted in real-time via the 3G modem to Aeroqual Cloud which has advanced data tools for air quality professionals.
 The software aided AECOM’s scientists to quickly plot multi-channel data from the AQS 1, upload validated datasets, and generate pollution rose and diurnal charts like the examples shown below.